Artwork by KOB ONE

 Moving closer to her desk, the district attorney spoke low.
 "You've got a long future here.
 When I retire, you'll be the one to fill my shoes.
 What do you think of that, girl?"

-Rev. Todd O'Brien sat in a leather chair that tried to consume him but failed, for he kept his head up, his shoulders stiff, his back straight.
+Rev. Todd O'Brien sat in a leather chair, which tried to consume him but failed, for he kept his head up, his shoulders stiff, his back straight.
 Dr. Wall said, "Help me on this.
 Are we concerned with your psyche or your soul?"

 "Aren't they rather one and the same?"